 Glen Park Primary is committed to safeguarding and promoting the welfare of all its children.
 We will always take a considered and sensitive approach in order that we can support all our pupils and recognise that each pupil’s welfare is of paramount importance.
 All staff and any volunteers who work within the school are given clear guidance in how to behave and work with children.
-They are highly vigilant and well trained to report any concerns they have about a child's well-being swiftly.
-At Glen Park Primary will always talk with parents if concerns have been noted and will keep them informed should we feel it is necessary for us to report these concerns to another agency.
+They are highly vigilant and well trained to report any concerns they have about a child's well-being, swiftly.
+At Glen Park Primary, we will always talk with parents if concerns have been noted and will keep them informed should we feel it is necessary for us to report these concerns to another agency.
 Children know they can talk about their worries to an adult they trust.

 We have produced an information leaflet for parents and carers to explain how we work to safeguard the children in our care.
 This can be accessed by clicking on the link below: